Watermelon132/Watermelon132.github.io/_posts/2025-04-14-Learning_About_DataBlocks.md

 - Getting the input items (e.g., image files),
 - Labeling the data (e.g., from filenames or folders),
-- Applying transformations (e.g., resizing, normalization),
+- Applying transformations (e.g., resising, normalization),
 - Splitting the data into training and validation sets,
 - Batching and feeding the data into the model.